zsparal/api-documentation/source/oauth/onboarding.rst

 you want to.
 Before sending your customer to it, you can submit data about the customer what will be prefilled in the onboarding of Mollie.

-Submitting data about your customer is possible via the Submit onboarding data endpoint **-- TO DO: LINK!! --**. as long as the account is in the ``needs-data`` state.
+Submitting data about your customer is possible via the :doc:`Submit onboarding data endpoint </reference/v2/onboarding-api/submit-onboarding-data>`. as long as the account is in the ``needs-data`` state.
 Sending data should be done before sending your customer to the onboarding, otherwise it can be happen that your submitted data is not prefilled at the moment your customer arrives at the onboarding pages.

 Step 4: Wait for your customer to complete the onboarding
 ---------------------------------------------------------